-As with most things there’s normally obvious areas to work on, areas that bring about big gains in performance, and it can be very easy to get caught up focussing most of your training time around these areas.
-Whether it’s an over emphasis on long endurance runs, steady/tempo intensity runs, or running too many interval sessions; after a while your body will just get used to that type of training stress, and the rate of adaptation (fitness/performance gain) will start to slow, and eventually plateau.
+As with most things there’s normally obvious areas to work on.
+Areas that bring about big performance gains.
+And, it can be very easy to focus too much training time around these areas.
+Whether it’s an over emphasis on long endurance runs, steady/tempo intensity runs, or running too many interval sessions.
+The problem is, after a while your body will just get used to that type of training stress, and the rate of adaptation (fitness/performance gain) will start to slow, and eventually plateau.

-A good example is the fixation with high intensity interval training – yes, it’s a great way to improve running performance in a relatively short period, and it’s one workout that will normally always feature within my weekly training schedule.
-However, just because interval training gives you the best return for your training time, doesn’t mean that you shouldn’t be looking to work on other important areas, that will help to further lift your running performance to the next level.
+A good example is the fixation with high intensity interval training – yes, it’s a great way to improve running performance in a relatively short period.
+And, it’s one workout that will normally always feature within my weekly training schedule.
+However, just because interval training gives you the best return for your training time, doesn’t mean that you shouldn’t be looking to work on other important areas.
+There are many other areas we can train that will lift your running performance to the next level.

 The main point here, is that for most runners, intervals should already form a big part of their training, so the key is to optimise the time spent on interval training.
-We can do this by finding the point of diminishing return, and then look to add in additional training types into the schedule, rather than trying to squeeze in more and more interval sessions.
+We can do this by finding the point of diminishing return, and then look to add in additional training types into the schedule.
+This is far more effective than trying to squeeze in more and more interval sessions.

 The point of diminishing return

-With any training type, there is always a point of diminishing return, whereby beyond a certain point (in this case a specific training volume, or number of sessions) the training benefit from that session becomes less.
-In other words, with each additional session that you try to squeeze into your weekly schedule, the performance benefit that you gain from that additional session will become less and less.
+With any training type, there is always a point of diminishing return.
+The point of diminishing return is the point where the training benefit decreases significantly.
+This is a certain point (in this case a specific training volume, or the amount of weekly sessions) where the training benefit from that session becomes less.
+In other words, with each additional session that you try to squeeze into your weekly schedule, the performance benefit that you gain from each additional session will become less and less.

 Optimising interval training frequency

-In the case of interval training, research has generally found that this point of diminishing return occurs at around two weekly high intensity interval training sessions (intervals run at around or just below VO2max intensity, or maximal aerobic capacity) - often referred to as HIIT sessions.
-Most research has shown that if you go beyond two weekly HITT sessions, then you can expect to get significantly less return for your training time, and increase the risk of overreaching/overtraining, or injury.
-It’s important to note that the above mentioned recommended upper limit for HIIT sessions is in relation to running interval sessions (e.g. sessions like 10-16 x 400m, 6-8 x 1km intervals, or 4-6 x 1600m etc), rather than the sessions recently popularised as HITT sessions by fitness bloggers and celebrities – there’s a big difference between the two!
+In the case of interval training, research has generally found that the point of diminishing return occurs at around two weekly high intensity interval training sessions.
+Often referred to as HIIT sessions, these intervals are run at intensities near to VO2max intensity, or maximal aerobic capacity.
+Most research has shown that if you go beyond two weekly HITT sessions, then you can expect to get significantly less return for your training time.
+You also increase the risk of overreaching/overtraining, or injury.
+It’s important to note that the above mentioned recommended upper limit for HIIT sessions is in relation to running interval sessions (e.g. sessions like 10-16 x 400m, 6-8 x 1km intervals, or 4-6 x 1600m etc), rather than the sessions recently popularised as HITT sessions by fitness bloggers and celebrities.
+There’s a big difference between the two!
 For the purposes of this article HIIT refers to running intervals.

-For me, the optimum performance benefit occurs with around 2 of these running HITT sessions per week.
-This works particularly well when the remaining ~80% of my weekly running training volume is generally kept at low intensities, which allows sufficient recovery to occur to really focus on the quality of these interval sessions.
-I do also include additional strength training, as well as strides and maximum velocity training (normally combined with the interval session) and a threshold or tempo run.
+For me, the optimum performance benefit occurs with around 2x weekly HITT running sessions.
+This works particularly well when the remaining ~80% of my weekly running training volume is generally kept at low intensities.
+The lower intensity training allows sufficient recovery to occur between training sessions.
+And allows me to really focus on maintaining the quality of the interval sessions.
+I also include additional strength training, as well as strides and maximum velocity training (normally combined with the interval session) and a threshold or tempo run.

-There are some occasions where it’s beneficial to do more than two weekly HIIT sessions – normally referred to as block training – but these periods of increased HIIT frequency are only used intermittently amongst an advanced training block.
-These are normally only used by highly experienced athletes, and even then they do not work for everyone and in some cases this approach can be counter productive.
+There are some occasions where it’s beneficial to do more than two weekly HIIT sessions – normally referred to as block training.
+These periods of increased HIIT frequency are only used intermittently amongst an advanced training block.
+And, normally only used by highly experienced athletes.
+Even then they do not work for everyone and in some cases this approach can be counter productive.

 Optimising strength training frequency

 Similarly, optimum strength training benefits occur at around 1-2 training sessions per week.
 However, doing two interval sessions along with two strength sessions per week, would likely be too much for most athletes.
-There are ways around this such as double training, by doing intervals and strength training on the same day, which has the advantage of reducing the total number of weekly hard training days.
-However, this is quite physically demanding, and certainly not advisable without a significant amount of training experience and requires careful monitoring of training adaptation along with good coaching advice.
+There are ways around this such as double training, by doing intervals and strength training on the same day.
+This has the advantage of reducing the total number of weekly hard training days.
+However, this is quite physically demanding, and certainly not advisable without a significant amount of training experience.
+It requires careful monitoring of training adaptation along with good coaching advice.

-Therefore, the best approach involves maximising the amount of quality training by finding the optimum number of weekly sessions and the optimum volume within each of those sessions.
-Then looking to include additional training methods like strength training, plyometrics or speed training to further ramp up performance gains - again we should be trying to find the optimum individual level to achieve optimum performance gains.
+Therefore, the best approach involves maximising the amount of quality training, by finding the optimum number of weekly sessions and the optimum volume within each of those sessions.
+We can then look to include additional training methods like strength training, plyometrics, or speed training to further ramp up performance gains.
+Again, we should be trying to find the optimum 'individual' level to achieve optimum performance gains.